Winterhilfswerk: Gifts and tokens

 A paper Monatstürplakette (monthly placard) was issued to place on one's door or in one's window to show others that one had given and also to keep the roaming bands of charity workers at bay.

 Donors were often given small souvenir gratitude gifts of negligible value, somewhat similar to the way modern charities mail out address labels and holiday cards.
 A typical such gift was a very small propaganda booklet, reminiscent of Victorian-era miniature books; about 0.8" wide x 1.5" tall.
 Booklets included The Führer Makes History, a collection of Hitler photographs, and Gerhard Koeppen and other decorated heroes of the war.

 More generous donors would receive concomitantly better gifts, such as lapel pins on a wide variety of themes.
 Some depicting occupational types or geographic areas of the Reich, others animals, birds and insects, nursery rhyme and fairy tale characters, or notable persons from German history (including Hitler himself).
 They were made from a variety of materials.
 Each individual miniature book, badge, badge set or toy set was only available for two or three days of a particular collection drive.
 The populace would be encouraged to donate the following week and thereby collect the latest in the series.
-There could also be consequences such as nagging by the appropriate official if your local Blockleiter saw that you were not wearing the current, appropriate pin by about Tuesday of the week.
+There could also be consequences such as nagging by the appropriate official if a local Blockleiter saw that someone was not wearing the current, appropriate pin by about Tuesday of the week.